-INITIATIVES TO PROTECT THE ENVIRONMENT FROM RAW MATERIALS RESULTS Increasing the output of recycled polyester chip has contributed to reducing the amount of primary plastic used, and minimizing waste (used plastic bottles) for the Earth.
-The number of used plastic bottles indirectly recycled was 5.01 billion bottles by the end of 2024 Recycling wasted yarn into PET chips for reuse during the production process.
-The waste yarn recycling rate was 74.5% in 2024.
+Increasing the output of recycled polyester chip has contributed to reducing the amount of primary plastic used, and minimizing waste (used plastic bottles) for the Earth.
+The number of used plastic bottles indirectly recycled was 5.01 billion bottles by the end of 2024

+Recycling wasted yarn into PET chips for reuse The waste yarn recycling rate was 74.5% in

+during the production process.
+2024.

 Collect and reuse POY paper tube.

-Number of reuses of paper tubes: 3.0 times, increasing the reuse rate of paper tubes (including POY, DTY and FDY) to 28%
+Number of reuses of paper tubes: 3.0 times,

+increasing the reuse rate of paper tubes

+(including POY, DTY and FDY) to 28%